ovaleanu/openshift4.x/docs/ocp4-contrail-multi-int-pod.md

 multi-intf-pod                    1/1     Running   0          20h
 ```

-Connect to the pod check network interface.
+Connect to the pod to check network interfaces.
 As you can see the pod has a network interface in each virtual network defined and an interface in default podNetwork.

 ```
 [root@helper ocp4-helpernode]# oc exec -it multi-intf-pod bash